stemangiola/rpharma2020_tidytranscriptomics/README.md

 ## Workshop package installation

 This is necessary in order to reproduce the code shown in the workshop.
-The workshop is designed for R `4.0` and packages from the 3.12 `devel` branch of Bioconductor.
-It can be installed using one of the two ways below.
+The workshop is designed for R `4.0` and can be installed using one of the two ways below.

 ### Via Docker image